 - The opportunity for students to receive hands-on training (while supervised) in our on-campus beauty clinic where they will be able to provide services to the public who may be charged for the services rendered by students.

-- Dorsey School of Beauty’s Taylor campus is institutionally accredited by the National Accrediting Commission of Career Arts & Sciences, Inc. (NACCAS).
+- Dorsey School of Beauty’s Taylor, MI campus is institutionally accredited by the National Accrediting Commission of Career Arts & Sciences, Inc. (NACCAS).

 Manicuring/ Nail Technology Career Information: